Kiama is a lovely beachside town full of attractions that is located 80 miles south of Sydney.

 If you are coming via train and want to visit the Sea Cliff Bridge on your way back to Sydney from Kiama you will need to change trains at either Wollongong or Thirroul to take the slow train.
 The stop for Sea Cliff Bridge is Scarborough.

 Again make sure to check the train timetable as trains are not so regular, especially at the weekends when trains stop at Scarborough once every two hours!

 Also make sure to check where the train terminates – most of them terminate at Bondi Junction but some trains terminate at Waterfall, in which case you will need to change trains and take the T4 Eastern Suburbs & Illawarra line back to Central or Bondi.

 If you are looking for something more adventurous and adrenaline filled, head to the Illawarra Fly Tree Top Adventures about 15 km from Kiama.

 Their 1.5km treetop walk goes through the canopy of trees and then you can take the zipline, which also happens to be Australia’s highest zipline!
 Definitely a fun day out!

-Jervis Bay is an hour further south of Kiama and is home to Hyams Beach – which supposedly has the whitest sand in the world!
-The whole area is surrounded by beautiful beaches and it feels very tropical here!
+Jervis Bay is an hour further south of Kiama and is home to the White Sands Walk and Hyams Beach – which supposedly has the whitest sand in the world!
+There are so many beautiful beaches in Jervis Bay and it feels very tropical here!